 Eurasian water-milfoil grows in lakes, ponds, shallow reservoirs, and calm areas of rivers and streams.
-It is particularly troublesome in water bodies that experience abundant motorboat use (such as Bridge Bay).
+It thrives in waters where motorboats are abundant (such as Bridge Bay).
 Milfoil colonizes new habitats just from stem fragments transported by boating equipment.